johnneast/johneast.dev/app/data/blog/2025-04-07-why-i-built-my-chatbot.md

 Alright, I’ve blabbed about how I learn and how I apply it at work, but I still haven’t answered the damn question.
 Here’s the deal: a while back, I found myself jobless.
 First time in my career.
 Lucky streak broken.
 After a quick snowboarding break to clear my head, I started plotting my next steps.
 The usual suspects made the list: update the resume, spruce up LinkedIn, fire off applications.
 But I also thought a personal website could be cool.

 Problem is, I’m no front-end wizard.
 I can sling React around and get stuff done, but it’s not winning any design awards.
 Most dev websites are front-end folks flexing their pixel-perfect skills.
 How do I show off my backend chops on a site?
 Technical blogs could work, but I hadn’t been writing them.
 Building a worthy backlog would take time.
 While I was mulling this over, recruiters started pinging me on LinkedIn: “Got Java experience?
 Node?
-Python?”
+Python?”.
 I’m easily bored.
 After typing near-identical replies a few times, I wondered if I could automate this.
 That sparked the idea: an AI chatbot that knows my experience and plays “virtual me.”
 Perfect project.
 Learn something new, flex my full-stack skills, and maybe even save me some typing.
 Off I went.

 Realistically, no recruiter’s hitting up my website.
 But I could at least paste their questions into my bot and get solid answers to copy-paste back.
 Bonus: it’s pretty handy at whipping up cover letters too.